 Understanding “Strawberry Skin” aka Keratosis Pilaris

-What causes KP — and how do you manage these dry, rough bumps on your skin?
+What causes KP — and how do you manage dry, rough bumps on your skin?

 Published: